lbl-srg/obc/specification/source/useCases.rst

 **Use case name**            **Defining integration with non-HVAC systems such as
                              lighting, façade and presence detection**
 ===========================  ===================================================
-Related Requirements         Representing non-HVAC systems and their associated
+Related Requirements         The model represents the non-HVAC systems and the associated
-                             control blocks using CDL.
+                             control blocks are respresented using CDL.
 ---------------------------  ---------------------------------------------------
 Goal in Context              Integration actions between HVAC and non-HVAC systems
                              can be defined using CDL.